-Dr. Croteau joined the faculty of Columbia Biblical Seminary in 2013 and became Associate Dean in 2020.
+Dr. Croteau joined the faculty of Columbia Biblical Seminary in 2013, became Associate Dean in 2020, and became Dean in 2021.
 He teaches New Testament and Greek courses and is a member of the Evangelical Theological Society.
 Before joining CIU, he was Associate Professor of Biblical Studies at Liberty University from 2006–2013.
 Dr. Croteau has taught in Tanzania, Kenya, South Korea, India, Nepal, Cambodia, the Dominican Republic, and Indonesia.

 - PhD, Southeastern Baptist Theological Seminary

 - ThM, Southeastern Baptist Theological Seminary

 - BA, California State University, Fresno

 - co-authored with Gary Yates, Urban Legends of the Old Testament: 40 Common Misconceptions.
 Broadman & Holman, 2019.

 - David A. Croteau, “‘To Make Her Holy’ (Ephesians 5:26): Are Husbands Responsible for the Spiritual Maturation of Their Wives?”
 The Journal for Biblical Manhood and Womanhood 21, no. 1 (Spring 2016): 19–25.